Higher-order models capture changes in controllability of temporal networks: Structural Controllability of temporal networks

-In Fig.~\ref{fig:timeunfolded} we illustrate the notion of controllability in a temporal network, as well as its dependence on the structure of independent time-respecting paths.
-Fig.~\ref{fig:timeunfolded} (b) and (c) show time-unfolded representations of two different temporal networks.
-Both are consistent with the same (time-aggregated) static topology shown in Fig.~\ref{fig:timeunfolded} (a).
-In this example, we are interested in the controllability of nodes at time $T=3$, given a single driver node $d$.
-Links that belong to an independent time-respecting path from any of the temporal copies of this driver node, to one of the temporal copies at $T=3$ are highlighted in purple.
-In Fig.~\ref{fig:timeunfolded} (b), all four temporal copies at time $T=3$ are the endpoint of an independent time-respecting path.
-Thus, by feeding a suitable pattern of control signals to the single driver node $d$, we are able to control the state of the whole system at time $T=3$.
-Even though the temporal network in Fig.~\ref{fig:timeunfolded} (c) has the same topology and frequency of links, we observe that node $a$ is not the endpoint of an \emph{independent} time-respecting path.
-Hence, even though all four nodes are \emph{reachable} from the driver node $d$ at time $T=3$, only three of the four nodes are \emph{controllable} at that time.
-This simple toy example highlights two important aspects: First, the ordering of links in a temporal network influences which nodes can be controlled at a given time by a set of driver nodes.
-Secondly, due to the dependence on \emph{independent} time-respecting paths, the controllability of nodes is different from the question which nodes are \emph{reachable} from the driver nodes.
+As a toy example, Figure.~\ref{TUN} illustrates the notion of controllability in temporal networks, as well as its dependence on independent paths.
+Figure.~\ref{TUN} (b) and (c) contain time-unfolded representations of two different temporal networks which are consistent with the same time-aggregated topology shown in Figure.~\ref{TUN} (a).
+In this example, we are interested in the controllability of the four nodes at time $T=3$, considering a single driver node $d$ receiving a time-varying input signal $u_t$.
+Links that belong to an independent causal path from this driver node to one of the temporal copies at $T=3$ are highlighted in purple.
+In Figure.~\ref{TUN} (b), all four temporal copies at time $T=3$ are endpoints of independent causal paths and thus the whole system can be controlled at $T=3$.
+In contrast, in Figure.~\ref{TUN} (c), only three of the four nodes can be controlled, since node $a$ is not an endpoint of an independent causal path originating at a driver node.
+Since the temporal networks in Figure.~\ref{TUN} (b) and (c) have the same time-aggregated topology, this simple example further highlights that the ordering of links influences the controllability of dynamical processes in temporal networks.